 - A 24-hour fast is when you fast for a day or 24 hours for any two non-consecutive days a week.

 Is Intermittent Fasting Safe For The Mother?

+Exclusively breastfeeding mothers usually use up an average of 500 extra calories per day to maintain a full milk supply.
 There is insufficient research to conclude the benefits or detrimental effects of intermittent fasting on the breastfeeding mother.
 The type of intermittent fasting pattern chosen may determine the effect of intermittent fasting on the mother’s health, her breast milk production, and the breast milk supply (4).